 How can you tell when a multiple switches?

 This article is a Stub.
 Needs some editing, additional ideas, resources or organization.

-We've (The Crisses) seen switches take place with "tells" for some systems (we've known a lot systems in-person).
+We've (The Crisses) seen switches take place with "tells" for some systems (we've known a lot of systems in-person).
 We're cataloging some of our own impressions, things we've seen, and the things we look for.